Welcome to the Kids Family

 LUNCH/DINNER HOST: At some locations, a meal is not provided - dates of needed meals will be shared with you at a ZOOM meeting before camp begins.
 These can be served in a local park or other type of area that social distancing can be observed by the hosts, or simply dropped off at the performance site.

 PROGRAM DISTRIBUTION: We always need help during the State Fair, making sure all our fans receive a printed program.
-Understudies, if performing at Encore will assist with this as well.
+Understudies can assist with this as well.

 COSTUMES: During camp we will need help from a few parents to label, press and sort costumes.
 Typically the last week of camp is our greatest need for costume assistance.
 Come for a couple hours and then observe at a distance during the evening rehearsal.